MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-auto-investigation.md

 2. On the **History** tab, select an item that has the Action type **Quarantine file**.
 3. In the flyout pane, select **Apply to X more instances of this file**, and then select **Undo**.

-## Automated investigation results and remediation actions
+## Automation levels, automated investigation results, and resulting actions

-The following table summarizes remediation actions, how automation level settings affect whether actions are taken automatically or upon approval, and what to do.
+The following table summarizes automation levels, possible results of automated investigations, and what to do in each case.

 |Device group setting | Automated investigation results | What to do |
 |:---|:---|:---|